realpython/python-guide/docs/starting/which-python.rst

 while improving performance.

 If you are looking to squeeze more performance out of your Python code, it's worth giving PyPy a try.
-On a suite of benchmarks, it's current `over 5 times faster than CPython <http://speed.pypy.org/>`_.
+On a suite of benchmarks, it's currently `over 5 times faster than CPython <http://speed.pypy.org/>`_.

 Currently PyPy supports Python 2.7. [#pypy_ver]_